Thursday, February 22, 2024

 Hammond 125CSE (rated 8 watt)

 The internet says the stock transformer has a 10k primary running the 16 ohm speaker (forum post, not an official Vox spec).
 Others have mentioned that an EL84 likes to run with 5k on the primary, as per their datasheet.
-Either way, the Hammonds provide a lot of options.
+I measured the stock output transformer and it came in at 7.4k @ 16ohms.

 Valves